-The selected scholars will receive a merit award applied to Sweet Briar College tuition (typically in the range of $1,000-$3,000) and a $350 credit at the College Bookshop to support textbook purchases.
+The selected scholars will receive a merit award applied to Sweet Briar College tuition (typically in the range of $1,000-$3,000).
 In addition, the award will include funds to support the student’s proposed project, as approved.
 The maximum project budget is $3,000.
 There is no minimum; most budgets are in the range of $750 to $1,000.

 Students eligible to apply include first-year honors students in good standing (that means enrolled in a three-credit, spring, first-year honors seminar) AND first-year students with a cumulative GPA that places them within the top 15 members of their class year.